Netanyahu set to win Israel vote, but losing steam

 “The entire world will look at only one thing after the election, whether the ruling party has shrunk or grown.
 If we grow, that will give us the strength to face pressures,” said Netanyahu, clearly concerned by his recent decline in the polls.

-Despite the slippage, Netanyahu is still in prime position to secure a third term in office following a long and lacklustre election campaign, largely devoid of emotion or central themes.
+Despite the slippage, Netanyahu is still in prime position to secure a third term in office following a long and lackluster election campaign, largely devoid of emotion or central themes.

 Although Netanyahu has repeatedly said that dealing with Iran’s nuclear ambitions will be his priority if he wins re-election, the issue has barely registered on the campaign trail.